HaoqinHong/CCSPNet-Joint/README.md

 The proposed method and comparisons in this paper were conducted under a unified data augmentation approach.
 To replicate the experiments, you will need to download the dataset and pre-trained weights and place them in a specific directory.
 Then, in the terminal, run the command：python train_ccspnet_joint.py --rect

+It is worth noting that the joint training model defines a joint loss function calculation formula as loss = alpha * loss1 + beta * loss2, where alpha and beta are hyperparameters.
+Through extensive experimentation, it has been found that setting alpha = beta = 0.5 yields good results.

 The repository includes: